Gypsy Glen Drove Road

 OS Landranger 73 (Peebles, Galashiels & surrounding area)

 This was an old drove road that was noted down as such by the Ordnance Survey in the 19th century, presumably when it was still in use.
+It is also clearly marked on John Thomson's maps of Peebles-shire (1821) and Selkirkshire (1824).
 For the first couple of miles out of Peebles the road is bounded by dry stane dykes.
-These were called raiks and were used to keep the cattle together, particularly useful if a drover was approaching a settlement.
+These are called raiks and were used to keep the cattle together, particularly useful if a drover was approaching a settlement.
 Gypsy Glen, which lies near the start of the route, was a traditional camping site used by Travelling people.
 This suggests that the route may also have been used by travellers who formed an integral part of the local economy having invaluable skills that the settled population needed.

 Peebles was an important stopping place on the drove routes south.
 It is reported by Haldane's Drove Roads of Scotland that although the drovers had to pay customs duty, they "had in return the right of grazing their beasts on a stretch of common land beside the Tweed on a site known as the Kingsmuir, rights of common pasture dating back to a charter of James IV in 1506".
 Kingsmuir survives in at least a couple of street names either side of Springhill Road, but old maps mark the Kingsmuir as far more extensive.
-Interestingly, in John Thomson's Atlas of Scotland (1832), the town plan of Peebles has an area just south of the river marked as Cow Lone.
+Interestingly, John Thomson's town plan of Peebles (1821) has an area just south of the river marked as Cow Lone.